SchroedingersLion/SamplingSuite2D/Readme.md

 via `mpicxx -O3 -o SamplingSuite2D main.cpp`.

 If you see an error that the file `cxxopts.hpp` has not been found, download it from
 https://github.com/jarro2783/cxxopts/tree/master/include and store in your system's include folder (on Linux, this is typically /usr/include).

+If you receive errors such as `a space is required between consecutive right angle brackets`, it indicates that you compile against a C++ standard that is too old.
+In that case, try to add the compiler flag `-std=c++17`.

 Successful compilation creates the executable `SamplingSuite2D`.